Retail Checkout Counter Display Ideas That Work

 4. Countertop dump bins

-Add countertop dump bins such as clear spheres and acrylic display cubes for low value, high turnover impulse buy items.
 Don't neglect these low-cost items.
-While they tend to be an easy last-minute purchase decision for customers, they can really boost your average basket value If each customer buys one of these add-on items, your overall sales will rocket!
+While they tend to be a last-minute purchase decision for customers, they can really boost your average basket value If each customer buys one of these add-on items, your overall sales will rocket!

 5. Gift card holders

-Use a business card holder in order to display your range of gift cards, or your store loyalty cards, both of which can boost your sales figures.
 You could also use countertop leaflet holders on the checkout counter too - encourage customers to take one away, so they can continue to browse your products, services and information even after they've left your store.

 store counter gift card display